tsabitulazmi/IDCamp_image_classification/README.md

 This project is part of my Data Scientist learning path in IDCamp-Dicoding.

 ## Project Goal
-The project goal is to classificate image of hand gesture by three classess (rock, paper, and scissors) using Tensorflow library and created in Google Colaboratory.
+The project goal is to classificate image of hand gesture by three classess (rock, paper, and scissors).
+The classification model was developed using Tensorflow library and created in Google Colaboratory.

 ## There are several steps in workng on this project:
 - Import Data and Library needed